wp-plugins/wp-meetup/README.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.8 =
+* We are attempting to wade through all the various bugs that have been introduced since we first created this plugin.
+We have eliminated many of them, so please let us know if you find any more!

 = 1.2 =
 This version is incompatible with previous versions--deactivate and reactivate from the plugins menu.